-bar, snug, 3 dining rooms, function room, free Wi-Fi, in-room TV (Freeview), garden, only bar/restaurant suitable for disabled.
+bar with snug, 3 dining rooms (1 available for private dining/meetings), function room, free Wi-Fi, in-room TV (Freeview), garden, bar/restaurant, garden wheelchair accessible, adapted toilet.

 all ages welcomed.